awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-general.md

 **Note**
 Three options in this namespace determine how long a trigger's metric can remain beyond its defined limits before the trigger fires\.
 These options are related as follows:
 `BreachDuration = Period * EvaluationPeriods`
-When you specify any two of these three options, the value of the remaining one is inferred\.
+The default values for these options \(5, 5, and 1, respectively\) satisfy this equation\.
+If you specify inconsistent values, Elastic Beanstalk might modify one of the values so that the equation is still satisfied\.

 **Namespace: `aws:autoscaling:trigger`**